mypetyak/unit-openvpn/README.md

     $ sudo systemctl enable /etc/systemd/system/openvpn.service
     $ sudo systemctl start openvpn.service

+Then, on your local machine, use `scp` to retrieve CLIENTNAME.ovpn before deleting this file on the server.

 To confirm the service is up and running, check `docker ps`, or see the output from `journalctl -f -u openvpn.service`.